theDavidBarton/puppeteer-daily-menu-scraper/README.md

 ### What can you find here?

 - scraping daily menus and print the output with webhooks to slack;
-- scraping facebook images and retrieve their content with OCR;
+- scraping facebook images and retrieve their content with OCR.
-- trying out the experimental [Puppeteer-Firefox](https://aslushnikov.github.io/ispuppeteerfirefoxready/).

 ### Install packages